cboard-org/cboard-bootstrap/README.md

 ## How to use it

-To build the boostrap image:
+To build the Bootstrapp image:

 ```
 docker build -t cboard-bootstrap .